 Know your numbers.

-I’ve worked with hundreds of brands over the years and 75% of the brands who think they’re ready to wholesale – aren’t.
+I’ve worked with hundreds of brands over the years and too many brands who think they’re ready to wholesale – aren’t.
 They want to grow and scale, but they’ve never run their numbers.
 They have big goals of getting into multiple stores and being stocked around the country, but they’ve never properly worked out an accurate cost price and they have no idea how to come up with a wholesale price.
 Correct pricing is key if you’re going to explore wholesaling and it’s not something you ‘just wing’.
-If you want to grow, grow properly, and knowing your numbers will eliminate growing pains and stress.
+If you want to grow, you have to grow properly, and knowing your numbers will eliminate growing pains and stress.
 Start with your cost price and then multiply it by 2.2 to reach your wholesale price.
 Then, take your wholesale price, and multiply it by 2.2 to reach your RRP (recommended retail price).
 Using the 2.2 rule is just a guide, and you could multiply by 1.5 or 3 if you want to, but I don’t recommend any lower than 2 to give yourself a good growth buffer.
 For example, if your cost price is $10, your wholesale price would be 2.2 x $10 = $22.
 Your RRP would then be $22 x 2.2 = $48.40, but you could round up to $49.95 to make it easy.

 Don’t rely solely on wholesaling for growth.